-- Though it isn’t set to it by default, it is highly recommended you play the game using the French voice acting.
+- Though it isn’t set to it by default, it is highly recommended that you play the game using the French voice acting.
 Not only is the quality better, it just fits the world so much more;

 - It was incredibly hard not to fill the article with puns on memory.
 I purposely didn’t make any comment on it being ‘forgettable’;

 - The game is swarming with DLC that gives you attacks based on famous Capcom games.
 These moves are generally overpowered and you’re better off avoiding them;